niebert/PanDocElectron/README.md

 * [https://atom.io/](https://atom.io/)

 ## 6 MacOSX - Electron Framework
-The following comamd assume, that [HomeBrew](http://brew.sh) to be installed on your MacOSX.
+The following command assumes, that [HomeBrew](http://brew.sh) to be installed on your MacOSX.

 ### 6.1 Install GIT on MacOSX
 GIT as version control system is used to update PanDocElectron